mlcommons/training/moe_pretraining/nemo/README.md

 # 7. Reference Hardware and Expected Runtime

-The reference results were produced on **64 nodes of NVIDIA GB300**, with 4 GPUs per node (256 GPUs total).
+The reference results were produced on **64 of the 72 NVIDIA GB300 nodes of a GB300 NVL72 rack**, with 4 GPUs per node (256 GPUs total).
 A full training run to convergence takes approximately **1 hour 30 minutes**.